miamtech/miam-sdk/README.md

 UserHandler.shared.updateUserId(userId: USER_ID_IN_HOST_APP)
 ```

-> ⚠️ before ussing UserHandler you have to be sure that Koin is init
+> ⚠️ before using UserHandler, make sure Koin is initialized

 Here is how to inform the SDK whenever the user login state changes.
 We recommend using Observables or EventListeners to that end.